ms/buildtogether.tech/git-solo/index.md

 The `-v` flag (short for "verbose") tells Git to print more than just the remote's name.
 The remote itself is called `origin`, and Git lists two URLs for it because in theory you can download (or "fetch") from one and upload (or "push") to another.
-Sane people don't do this.
+(I have been using Git for sixteen years, and have never once needed this feature.)

-If I want to save everything I've done locally on GitHub, I push my changes:
+One of the differences between a version control system like Git and a file backup tool like [Dropbox][dropbox] is that Git *doesn't* automatically synchronize local changes to the remote repository.
+If I want to save everything I've done locally on GitHub, I have to push them explicitly:

 ```sh
 $ git push origin main